Students

 Sales and Service of Alcoholic Beverages

-Alcoholic beverages may be possessed, served, sold or consumed at a University Sponsored Event or Permanent Installation only under the following conditions:
+Alcoholic beverages may be possessed, served, sold or consumed at a University Sponsored Event if all the following conditions are met:

-• Service and sale of alcoholic beverages is covered by an appropriate liquor permit.
-At campuses with a Permanent Installation, this is the Department of Dining Services’ liquor permit.
-At campuses without a Permanent Installation, including UConn Health, this is an approved vendor or caterer’s liquor permit.
+• Alcoholic beverages must be served or sold under a valid and appropriate liquor permit.
+At campuses with a Permanent Installation, the Department of Dining Services holds the liquor permit.
+Campuses without a Permanent Installation, including UConn Health, may rely on an approved vendor or caterer with a valid liquor permit.
+See Connecticut License Lookup.

 • Alcoholic beverages are served as a complement to a planned program or event with a legitimate University business purpose.